Fellow-Consulting-AG/docbits/readme/overview/dashboard/import-log.md

+---
+title: DocBits Guide: Accessing the Import Log
+description: Learn how to access the Import Log in your DocBits environment.
+This guide provides step-by-step instructions to view a detailed log of all recently imported documents, along with other relevant information.
+---

 # Import Log

 If you would like to see a detailed log of all documents imported to your DocBits environment, then follow these steps.